Mrrm2/Comms-User-Guide/docs/gettingStarted.md

 15. Finally, use the “git push” command to push your local repository to the remote repository on GitHub.
 For example, type “git push -u origin master” into the terminal.
 The “-u” flag sets the upstream branch to “master”, which is the default branch on GitHub.

-16. Congratulations!
+Congratulations!
 You have successfully created a repository and pushed your code to GitHub.

-## Pushing Your Code